 Hard Decline | Hard declines refer to declines where the issuing bank could not authorize the payment, such as a card reported as stolen.
 See Understanding Response Statuses for more information. |

-Issuing Bank | The financial organization that provided the customer’s payment method. |
+Issuing Bank | The financial organization that provided the customer’s payment method.
+Learn more by visiting Differences Between a Payment Gateway and Payment Processor. |

 Merchant Identifier (MID) | Assigned to a merchant account by a payment processor or gateway.
 Often used to authenticate your gateway in Salesforce. |